 When you get your eyes dilated, your doctor uses special drops to open your pupils wide.
-This lets her get a look at your whole eye, including all the nerves and blood vessels at the back, to check for signs of diseases.
+This let them get a look at your whole eye, including all the nerves and blood vessels at the back, to check for signs of diseases.

 The drops your doctor uses usually last for 4-6 hours, or sometimes longer.
 That means your pupils stay wide open and can’t block out light in bright areas as they usually would.
 That causes glare and makes your vision blurry.
 If you decide to drive before the drops have worn off, you won’t be able to see things as clearly as usual.